bjarngard/demo-raffle-v1/APP_SYSTEM_REFERENCE_2.md

 ## 1. Overview & Purpose

 `demo-raffle-v1` is a Twitch-authenticated demo raffle.
 Viewers sign in with Twitch, sync their engagement data, and submit exactly one demo per active raffle session.
-Entries are weighted using Twitch subscription stats, cheering, donations, gifted subs, and carry-over weight.
+Entries are weighted using Twitch subscription stats, cheering, gifted subs, and carry-over weight (direct donations are tracked for future use but currently provide no bonus).
 The broadcaster-controlled admin dashboard manages raffle sessions, toggles submissions, applies carry-over, and deterministically picks winners without affecting the submissions toggle.

 ---